viralarchitect/Starfield-Tools/README.md

-# Starfield Creation Kit Setup Tool
+# Starfield Creation Kit Unpacker

 This tool is designed to make it easy to complete the setup process for the Starfield Creation Kit.